top of page

 Overview of Process

-The Ohio Housing Finance Agency ("OHFA") accepts applications on an annual basis, typically in January or February.
-Approximately two months before each year’s application due date, the City of Cincinnati support letter request form will open on DCED’s website, linked below.
-Interested affordable housing developers should follow the instructions and fill out the form when it becomes available.
+The Ohio Housing Finance Agency ("OHFA") accepts applications on an annual basis, typically in February.
+Approximately two months before each year’s application due date, the support letter request application opens on DCED’s website, linked below.

 Timeline